hengque/elk-analytics-katacoda-tutorial/elk-analytics/step1.md

 *(Tip: You can click the code box to automatically enter the command in the Katacoda terminal!)*

-This modified version extends the original one by adding a few HTTP endpoints that will spawn some logging for us to use with ELK.
+This modified version extends the original one by adding a few HTTP endpoints (i.e. URL paths) that will spawn some logging for us to use with ELK.

 To start the application, go into the recently cloned repo: